The planning phase is the most critical phase in a project.

 Stakeholders are the people and groups you need to keep in the loop.
 Either because they are actively involved in the project.
 Or because they have to approve or oversee the project work.

 Imagine you’re taking a trip by plane: First you take a cab to the airport.
 Then somebody at the check-in counter will validate your reservation, accept your baggage and issue a ticket.
 Next, you’ll have to get through security.
 A TSA officer is going to check your baggage (and every corner of your body).

 What I want to show with this analogy: The cab driver, the airline staff, the TSA officer, they all have an important role in your journey.
 You can’t get from A to B if you skip one of them.
 They are like stakeholders in a project.
-You can’t reach accomplish your project plan if you don’t involve each of these people.
+You can’t reach accomplish your project goal if you don’t involve each of these people.

 Stakeholders fall into 3 categories:

 - users: the people who are going to use the product of your project